-See Section 1.7 (Portfolio Documentation) - sub "Purchase of Mortgage Receivables" on page 27, which contains a description of the assignment made by the Originators to the Seller and from Cartesian Residential Mortgages 1 SA to the Seller, as well as the assignment by the Seller to the Issuer.
-See also the Section "Risk factors regarding the Mortgage Receivables" on pages 68-69 where issues related to notification are described.
+See Section 1.7 (Portfolio Documentation) - sub "Purchase of Mortgage Receivables on the Signing Date" and "Further Advances", which contains a description of the assignment made by the Seller to the Issuer.
+See also §(a) of the section "STS-securitisation".